-10.5 Quality Management System
+9.5 Quality Management System

-By signing this protocol, the Sponsor agrees to be responsible for implementing and maintaining a quality management system with written development procedures and functional area standard operating procedures (SOPs) to ensure that studies are conducted and data are generated, documented, and reported in compliance with the protocol, accepted standards of Good Pharmacoepidemiology Practice, and all applicable federal, state, and local laws, rules and regulations relating to the conduct of the study.
+By signing this protocol, all parties agree to following applicable standard operating procedures (SOPs).
+All parties also agree to ensuring all existing and new study personnel are appropriately trained to ensure the study is conducted and data are generated, documented, and reported in compliance with the protocol, Good Pharmacoepidemiology Practice (GPP), and all applicable federal, state, and local laws, rules and regulations.
+All parties should maintain transparency and open communication in order to effectively manage the study and proactively mitigate any risks.